sboris-git/first-django/README.md

-# study
-It's my first django project.
+# It's my first django project.
 The code was created and slightly modified according to the tutorial: https://github.com/muvatech/Shopping-Cart-Using-Django-2.0-and-Python-3.6